cj/sinatra-can/README.markdown

 ## Conditions

 There is a built-in condition called :can that can be used in your blocks.
-It returns 404 when the user has no access.
+It returns 403 when the user has no access.
+It basically replaces the authorize! method.

     get '/admin', :can => [ :admin, :all ] do
       haml :admin